CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-3.md

 ![](img/workflow-3.png)

 Why is this important?
-Modularity is actually one of Orquestra's greatest strengths for several reasons:
+Modularity is actually one of Orquestra's greatest strengths for the following reasons:
-1. Reusability: By splitting your code into steps, you can easily reuse these steps in many different workflows.
+1. **Reusability:** By splitting your code into steps, you can easily reuse these steps in many different workflows.
-2. Flexibility: You are allowed to switch steps and reuse code from different repositories As new libraries and hardware backends become available, you can plug-and-play them into your workflow seamlessly.
+2. **Flexibility:** You are allowed to switch steps and reuse code from different repositories As new libraries and hardware backends become available, you can plug-and-play them into your workflow seamlessly.

 The main things we have to modify from the workflow from tutorials 1 and 2 are the following: